Recipe Overview

 Instructions

 - Add chicken stock, tomatoes, and rice; bring to a boil.
-Turn heat down to medium-low and simmer for 20 minutes or until rice is done.
+Turn heat down to medium-low, simmer soup for 20 minutes, or until rice is done.4 cups chicken stock or broth, 1 can (15 ounces) petite diced tomatoes, undrained, ½ cup long grain white rice

 - Meanwhile, in a medium saucepan over medium heat, melt butter.
 Stir in flour, cook until bubbly.
 Gradually whisk in milk.
 Cook, stirring constantly until mixture comes to a boil and thickens.
-Remove from heat.
+Remove from heat.2 tablespoons butter, ¼ cup all-purpose flour, 2 cups 2% or whole milk

-- When rice is done, gradually stir milk mixture into the soup.
+- When rice is done, slowly stir milk mixture into the soup.
 Keep warm over low heat until ready to serve.

 Notes